yext/answers-search-ui/README.md

 ## Interpolation

 Interpolation allows the use of dynamic values in translations.
-Interpolation parameters are defined inside double brackets and they must be defined in an object in the second parameter.
+Interpolation parameters are defined inside double brackets, and they must also be defined in an object in the second parameter.

 The following example will return 'Bonjour Howard' provided the variable `myName` equals 'Howard':
 ```js